JaydenTeoh/ML-Research-Notes/Mathematics for ML/Advanced Concepts/Probabilistic Graphical Models/1. Bayesian Networks/README.md

 ![new.png](images/new.png)

-For example, the process in which Selma’s genotype affects Selma’s blood type is presumably the same process by which Marge’s genotype affects Marge’s blood type and the same for Maggie, Lisa, Bart, Homer and everyone else (circled in red).
-We might also realise that the genetic inheritance relationship by which Bart’s genotype is determined by the genotype of his two parents can be applied to everyone else (circled in blue).
+For example, the process in which Selma’s genotype affects Selma’s blood type is presumably the same process by which Marge’s genotype affects Marge’s blood type and the same for Maggie, Lisa, Bart, Homer and everyone else (circled in $\color{red}{\textbf{red}}$).
+We might also realise that the genetic inheritance relationship by which Bart’s genotype is determined by the genotype of his two parents can be applied to everyone else (circled in $\color{blue}{\textbf{blue}}$).
 So, we have a lot of parameters that are shared within the model.
 What we would like to have is some way of constructing models that have this large amounts of shared structure, that allows us to both, construct very large models from a sparse parameterization (sharing within models) and also construct entire families of models from a single concise representation (sharing between models).
 This necessitates the creation of a general purpose graphical model that is not limited for a single application, i.e. a template model.

 Template models are a convenient way of representing Bayesian networks that have a high amount of parameter sharing and structure.
 This gives rise to template variables $X(U_1, \dots, U_k)$ which are are instantiated (duplicated) multiple times throughout a unrolled network, for e.g. $Genotype(person)$ and $Phenotype(person)$ variables are both indexed by a person.